morganrivers/ClockifyAutomation/README.md

         USEFUL COMMAND:
         calcurse -P; calcurse -i chunked_events.ics ; calcurse

-Now you're ready to run:
+Now you're ready to run.
+You'll need your clockify api key ready to paste in for this.

+Run in a terminal
 ```
 python3 run_conversion.py
 ```

-You'll need your clockify api key.

 Results should be online now.
-(Note:Don't put the same CSV online twice!
+(Note:Don't upload to clockify twice!
 It will duplicate the records.)

+If you wish, you can also now fill in your preferred invoice parameters in data/invoice_params.json.
+You'll need to manually enter the month, hours that month, etc. It generates a pdf in data/ called "Invoice_[invoice number you entered].pdf".